Land Forces of the Democratic Republic of the Congo: First army integration

+The training of the first three brigades was conducted by Belgium, Angola, and South Africa.
+The first step was to end loyalties to previous armed groups and to build up the allegiance to the Congolese state.
+The foreign personnel also instructed Congolese trainers to accelerate the training process, improved living conditions, and provided equipment.
+Following the first eighteen integrated brigades, the second goal is the formation of a ready reaction force of two to three brigades, and finally, by 2010 when MONUC is anticipated to have withdrawn, the creation of a Main Defence Force of three divisions.

 In February 2008, the current reform plan was described as:

 "The short term, 2008–2010, will see the setting in place of a Rapid Reaction Force; the medium term, 2008–2015, with a Covering Force; and finally the long term, 2015–2020, with a Principal Defence Force."
 He added that the reform plan rests on a programme of synergy based on the four pillars of dissuasion, production, reconstruction and excellence.
 "The Rapid Reaction Force is expected to focus on dissuasion, through a Rapid Reaction Force of 12 battalions, capable of aiding MONUC to secure the east of the country and to realise constitutional missions," Defence Minister Chikez Diemu said.

 Congolese troops in Ural-4320 trucks at the Kwanza-2010 exercises in Angola.

+There was disagreement between the Congolese leaders, who wanted a large integrated army of 100,000 to 125,000 soldiers, and their foreign partners who believed a smaller, more professional, and better-paid force of 60,000 to 70,000 would be more effective.
+The latter was adopted in the strategic plan for army reform that was passed by President Joseph Kabila in May 2009.
+Advisors from the European Union's mission, EUSEC RD Congo, were appointed to Congolese institutions (including the defense ministry, the FARDC general staff, the army headquarters, CONADER, and the joint operations center) to coordinate the foreign assistance for the army integration and the demobilization of combatants.
+President Kabila made a formal request for assistance on 26 April 2005 to Javier Solana, the head of the EU Common Security and Defence Policy, and EUSEC was launched in June 2005.